🏠 Home

 - Teacher model selection: Select the proper teacher model(s) \(\mathcal{M}\) to generate reasoning data.

-- Reasoning data filtering: Filter the generated data based on certain criteria to ensure the quality of
+- Reasoning data filtering: filter the generated data based on certain criteria to ensure training

-- Base model(s) selection: Select proper model(s) as the base model(s) for student model(s).
+- Base model(s) selection: select proper model(s) as the base model(s) for the student model(s).

-- SFT training: Finetune the base model using the filtered reasoning data \(\mathcal{D}\) via next token
+- SFT training: fine-tune the base model on the filtered reasoning data \(\mathcal{D}\) via next-token

 prediction using the cross-entropy loss.

 The key steps that introduce different strategies are steps 1-5.
-Step 6 follows the standardized supervised finetuning
+Step 6 follows the standard supervised fine-tuning

-process and Step 7 is the standard inference process with a lot of tricks introduced
+process, and Step 7 is the standard inference process with many tricks introduced

 here.